What courses do OS students take?

 It is important to note that the OS Program is designed to be a two year academic program.
 The curriculum is intended to be progressive, with core courses being taken in the first fall term in the program, and research courses taken in the second fall term in the program.
 Study abroad and off-campus domestic programs are encouraged, but work best in the winter terms.

 - First fall term in the program: Both core courses (OS 305 and OS 310, 6 credits)

 - Second fall term in the program: Senior Research Capstone (OS 410 or OS 497)

 - Second winter term in the program: OS 498 if completing honors research sequence

-Due to this sequencing, it is not possible to complete the OS program in one academic year.
+Due to this sequencing, the OS program cannot be completed in one academic year.

 As an OS student, you are in the driver’s seat.
-Using an OS Pathway planning tool, you develop your own map of the curriculum, choosing from a broad array of courses to develop and pursue your educational goals.
+Because the curriculum is so rich and diverse, Organizational Studies has created a planning tool called the OS Pathway.
+You develop your own map of the curriculum, choosing from a broad array of courses to develop and pursue your educational goals.
 OS provides additional guidance and works with you to create and adjust your pathway as you move through the program.

 Students must apply for and be accepted into the major.
 Only students admitted to the program can be declared majors.
 Before joining the OS Program, students must complete prerequisites that prepare them for the program in several vital disciplines.
 Following the prerequisites, the OS major requires a minimum of 34 credits distributed across several broad areas: